anjamora/mywebapp/README.md

 4. **Run the development server:** `python manage.py runserver`.

 Feel free to reach out for collaboration or contribute to the project's growth.

+This application is based off the YouTube playlist found here https://youtu.be/UmljXZIypDc?si=ZJPMjR3m7weNm-pD